Frequently Asked Questions

 Q: Can I get a copy of the results?

-A: Results of the survey will be available in 2023 on our website: WVMATCHSurvey.org.
+A: Results of the survey will be available in 2023 on our website: WVMATCHSurvey.org/Data.

 Q: What will the survey ask me about?